gdedrouas/Exchange-AD-Privesc/README.md

 * Security Consequence

 A privilege escalation is possible from the "Exchange Windows permissions" (EWP) security group to compromise the entire prepared Active Directory domain.
 Just set the Ds-Replication-Get-Changes-All extended right on the domain object.
-This is enough to use a DRSUAPI replication tool ala DCSync to get all the domain secrets.
+This is enough to use a DRSUAPI replication tool ala DCSync to get all the domain secrets (Kerberos keys, hashes, etc.).

 You can control the SID of the EWP group from "Organization management", from "Account operators" or from any Exchange server.
 Interestingly, the RBAC system is proxified through EWP so a privilege escalation is possible from the "Active Directory Permissions" RBAC role to compromise the entire prepared Active Directory domain.